Entry & Exit Basics for Options Trading

 A limit order executes a trade at a particular “price” or better that you set.
 The price is manually entered by the investor, and if it is not met, the order does not fill.

 When trading options, you either buy-to-open (BTO) or sell-to-open (STO) a position.
 Conversely, you will buy-to-close (BTC) or sell-to-close (STC) to exit the position.

 For more advanced traders, there are other options (no pun intended).
 Even though these may seem more advanced, they really aren't once you know how they work.

-A trailing stop order adjusts with the market price, and “trails” it by a certain investor specified percentage or amount.
+A trailing stop order adjusts with the market price, and “trails” it by a certain specified percentage or amount that you set.
 This type of order leaves the trader poised to take advantage of sudden market corrections.

 There are three traditional ways of exiting an options position.
-Exercise the position, allow the position to expire as worthless, or offset it.
-Most traders choose the later and reverse the order to close just they traditionally do with stocks, but you don't always have to go that route.
+Exercise the position, allow the position to expire worthless, or offset it.
+Most traders choose the later and reverse the order to close, just like they traditionally do with stocks.
+But you don't always have to go that route.